 If you have skin that reacts easily to perfumes, dyes and other chemicals, the best thing you can do to protect yourself from irritation is to invest in some sensitive skin lubricant.
 Try a water based lubricant with soothing ingredients like Astroglide Ultra Gentle Gel.
 This sex lube formula even includes chamomile extract to keep skin pampered and calm.

 Remember, the condoms and sex lube you use in the bedroom aren’t the only things that can irritate your skin.
 Your partner’s lotion, cologne or perfume can also contain chemicals that can lead to reactions.
 If you think something on your partner’s skin could be upsetting your own, why not rinse off together beforehand?
 It’s the perfect way to get things off to a steamy start!

 Although these tips can help you soothe your sensitive skin, remember that not all reactions can be simply explained away as allergies.
 If you’ve tried different condom types, applied sensitive skin lubricant and steered clear of lotions and fragrances and you’re still experiencing redness, itching, burning or swelling, we definitely encourage you to visit your dermatologist, family doctor, or in severe cases, your local emergency room.
 Your skin could be showing signs of a more serious infection or illness, so listen to what it’s trying to tell you and find out what’s really going on!

 Has your sensitive skin caused you problems during sex?
 Were your symptoms caused by a surprising source that we didn’t mention here?
 Tell us about your issue and how you resolved it by sharing your story, tweet us @Astroglide.
 Ready to try these tips for yourself?
-Request your free sample of Astroglide Sensitive Skin Gel today!
+Request your free sample of Astroglide Ultra Gentle Gel today!

 Images are for illustrative purposes only.